DoSomething/darwin/README.md

 We use these [general guidelines](https://github.com/DoSomething/communal-docs/tree/master/Contributing) to guide how we contribute to our codebases.

-We work in branches, generally off of dev (or master, depending on the project).
+We work in branches and frequently merge our work back into the default branch.
 We commit often, to capture our thinking.
 We package up our work as pull requests, and try to keep PRs reasonably small.
 (This also makes it more likely someone will review your PR!)

 We push changes multiple times a day to (remote) branches.
 We always push changes at the end of the day.

 A teammate must review your PR, get their questions answered, and give a +1 as approval before you can merge your changes.
 The main branch is [protected](https://help.github.com/articles/about-required-reviews-for-pull-requests/).
 The reason we review code is not just to catch bugs, but because we want to improve the quality of code that we ship.
-We want our code to be maintainable, easily understood, and [stylish](https://github.com/DoSomething/code-style).
+We want our code to be maintainable & easily understood.
 If you push code to production, you’re implicitly vouching for it as an example of how to write code at DoSomething.
-When possible, we use StyleCI to enforce coding style and conventions.
-StyleCI gets called for each PR and update.
+We use formatters (like [Prettier](https://prettier.io)) and linters to reduce the amount of nit-picks in reviews.

 #### Making a Pull Request